 Ken Moscaret gave attorney fee expert testimony in 2008 in the huge Enron securities class action litigation in federal court in Houston.
 Lead plaintiff's counsel submitted a $700 million attorney fee request in that case.
 Ken Moscaret was the sole "lodestar" reasonable fee expert testifying in the Enron case about reasonable hourly rates and hours billed.
 Mr. Moscaret testified alongside several nationally-prominent law professors and retired federal circuit judges who were co-experts with him, including law professors from Columbia University Law School and Harvard Law School, and retired 3rd U.S. Circuit judge H. Lee Sarokin.
 Enron is the largest securities class action lawsuit in U.S. history, and one of the largest business lawsuits generally ever litigated in this country.

-The U.S. District Court in Enron relied heavily and favorably on Mr. Moscaret's expert opinions in making its record-setting $700 million fee award (view here).
+The U.S. District Court in Enron cited Mr. Moscaret's expert opinions.
+The court made a record-setting $700 million fee award (view here).
 The federal judge in Enron described Ken Moscaret as one of the "nationally prominent experts on fee awards" who was "highly qualified to testify about attorneys' fees and market rates."
 The court's published opinion was 209-pages long (view here).

 Ken Moscaret has opined on the reasonableness of multimillion-dollar legal fees incurred in patent, trademark, copyright, and trade secrets litigation.